daniyalzade/docstring/README.rst

 TODO
 ----
-* Bring back the pydoc abstraction, and parse the docstring via that.

 * Figure out if we can remove the dependency to django and tornado
-* Package it so that it works with absolute import
-* Fix endpoint parsing
-* Get the tests to use travis
 * Make sure that we can get the API permissions to work
-* Add an exmple application
 * Add entries for read the docs